CelticParser/OverArizona.OLD/_content/about/_index.md

 OverArizona is an online publication that contains travelogues, artistic photography and video of people, places and things that make Arizona unique - from spectacular landscapes and colorful history, to it's fascinating culture and endless adventure that only Arizona can offer.

 The editors at OverArizona strives to bring new, updated, and exciting content that is unique and current, ranging from forgotten stories to cutting-edge video presentations.
-All media presented here is soley produced by it's members and all shot using pro-sumer drones and cameras so you, the traveler, can get a true view of what Arizona has to offer.
+All media presented here is solely produced by it's members and all shot using pro-sumer drones and cameras so you, the traveler, can get a true view of what Arizona has to offer.
 <br>
 ---